germeengehad/Predict-Human-Character-from-a-Facial-Image/README.md

 This directory is used to demonstrate the predictor function.
 Specifically with parameter averaged=False the predictor function will produce and print out a class prediction and probability for EACH image.
 If averaged=True, the function averages the probabilities for each image and predicts the majority class for the images including the averaged probability.
 This function with averaged=True if you are using a trained model to make a prediction on an individual person.
 Rather than basing the prediction on a single image of the person it is far more accurate to include several images of the person and use the average class prediction and probability

 #  Data Augmentation And Data Preprossing

-- The data augmentation and preprocessing steps in this project involve several techniques to enhance the robustness and performance of the CNN model.
-For the training dataset, images are randomly rotated, sheared, and zoomed to create variations.
-They are also rescaled to normalize pixel values, shifted horizontally and vertically, and filled with a constant value where necessary.
-Additionally, brightness adjustments and horizontal flips are applied to further diversify the dataset.
-The training images are resized to 64x64 pixels and processed in batches.
-For the validation dataset, images are simply rescaled to normalize pixel values and resized to 64x64 pixels, ensuring that the evaluation data is consistent with the training data format.
-This approach helps the model generalize better by training on a varied set of augmented images and validating on properly scaled images.
+- Data augmentation and preprocessing enhance the robustness and performance of the CNN model.
+- Training images undergo random rotations, shearing, and zooming to create variations.
+- Images are rescaled, horizontally and vertically shifted, and filled with a constant value if needed.
+- Brightness adjustments and horizontal flips further diversify the dataset.
+- Training images are resized to 64x64 pixels and processed in batches.
+- Validation images are simply rescaled and resized to 64x64 pixels for consistency.
+- This approach helps the model generalize better by training on varied augmented images and validating on properly scaled images.

 # Model Building
 - The model described is a Convolutional Neural Network (CNN) designed for binary classification, predicting whether an image corresponds to a savory or unsavory character.
 The input images are resized to 64x64 pixels with three color channels (RGB).